-Born and raised on a cattle farm, I grew up connected to the land and the four seasons the Virginia Piedmont (Fauquier County).
-My undergraduate degree in Biology came from Randolph-Macon Woman's College in Lynchburg, where I was nurtured as a woman and a community leader.
+Born and raised on a cattle farm, Elizabeth grew up connected to the land and the four seasons of the Virginia Piedmont region in Fauquier County.
+Her undergraduate degree in Biology came from Randolph-Macon Woman’s College in Lynchburg, where she was nurtured as a woman and a community leader.

-While getting my Master's degree in Human Anatomy at Tulane School of Medicine in New Orleans, I met my husband, Dr. John Cottrell, Jr. After he finished his specialty training in Internal Medicine, we moved back to Virginia for him to open his practice in the Woodstock, the county seat of Shenandoah County in the heart of the Shenandoah Valley.
+While getting her Master’s degree in Human Anatomy at Tulane School of Medicine in New Orleans, she met her husband, Dr. John Cottrell, Jr. After he finished his specialty training in Internal Medicine, they moved back to Virginia for him to open his practice in the Woodstock, the county seat of Shenandoah County in the heart of the Shenandoah Valley.

-I immersed myself in community work and we started our family of two, a daughter and a son, now grown and off doing amazing things.
-During their years in school, I served on the Board of Trustees of my college as well as on several other nonprofit boards.
-I was appointed to the Shenandoah County School Board where I served for nine years.
-Later work as a board member of the Shenandoah Community Foundation has been enormously satisfying.
+Elizabeth immersed herself in community work, and she and Dr. John started their family of two, a daughter and a son, now grown and off doing amazing things with families of their own, including two grandsons.
+During their years in school, Elizabeth served on the Board of Trustees of her college as well as on several other nonprofit boards.
+She was appointed to the Shenandoah County School Board and served for nine years.

-It is my goal to live each day in service to God by seeking to strengthen those essential connections – with God, with Self, with Others, and with Nature—that encourage, nurture, support, and enlighten.
+It is my goal to live each day in service to God by seeking to strengthen those essential connections – with God, with Self, with Others, and with Nature—that encourage, nurture, support, educate, and enlighten.
 I will strive to accomplish this through my personal and professional relationships, my writing, and my teaching.
+I pray for:

 - Discernment to see the inner beauty in each person I meet.